-On 26 October at 18.00 the Latvian Association of Anthropologists, in collaboration with the National Library of Latvia and the Embassy of Armenia, is excited to invite you to the upcoming public talk "Everyone is at home: The Armenian tun (house) and its role in the making of Armenian identity" in our "Narrating the Human" series.
-The event will take place at Baltic Research Centre for East Asian Studies (ASIARES) Reading Room (Level M), National Library of Latvia.
-Free admission.
+On 1 February 18.00 the Latvian Association of Anthropologists, in collaboration with the National Library of Latvia, invites you to the upcoming public talk Rules of Thumb: Auto-stop 'Carporeality' by anthropologist Patrick Laviolette in our Narrating the Human series.
+The talk will take place in Baltic Research Centre for East Asian Studies (ASIARES) Reading Room (level M).
+Language – English.
+Admission – free.